bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfManagedBTSs_0OHaQ3VtPDL8_RM8WL2hWr/Documentation.md

-Indicate the maximum number of base transceiver stations (BTSs) that can be handled by the device.
+Indicates the maximum number of base transceiver stations (BTSs) that can be handled by the device.